-Students must also contact the Medical Imaging office at (570) 674-6256 within the same time frame.
-(There is voice mail if the administrative assistant does not answer personally.)
-On the voice mail you must state: "This is (your name).
-I am assigned to (name the Clinical Education Center) and (name of Misericordia University instructor) is my clinical instructor.
+- Students must also contact the Medical Imaging office at (570) 674-6256 within the same time frame.
+(There is voice mail if the administrative assistant does not answer personally.) - On the voice mail you must state: "This is (your name).
+I am assigned to (name the Clinical Education Center) and (name of Misericordia University Preceptor) is my clinical preceptor.
 I will be using (stated number of hours) of clinical benefit time."

-Notifying their assigned MU Clinical Instructor:
+Notifying their assigned MU Clinical Preceptor:

-- a.
-Students must also contact their Misericordia Clinical Instructor in the manner determined by that particular instructor (I.e. E-mail, voicemail). - b.
-In the event tardiness is unforeseen and verbal contact is unavailable, (i.e. your car is disabled on the highway) the student will report directly to the clinical education center Clinical Instructor upon arrival. - c.
-Failure to notify, the clinical education center, the University, and their assigned MU clinical instructor in the manner determined by that particular instructor will result in the absence/tardiness being noted as an unnotified absence.
+- Students must also contact their Misericordia Clinical Preceptor in the manner determined by that particular preceptor (i.e. email, voicemail). - In the event tardiness is unforeseen and verbal contact is unavailable (i.e. your car is disabled on the highway), the student will report directly to the clinical education center Clinical Preceptor upon arrival. - Failure to notify, the clinical education center, the University, and assigned MU clinical preceptor in the manner determined by their preceptor, will result in the absence/tardiness being noted as an unnotified absence.
 Unnotified absence/tardiness will be subject to the disciplinary actions noted in this policy.